Neuer Wirbel um HSV-Profi: Hausdurchsuchung bei Bakéry Jatta

 </script>

-Die Staatsanwaltschaft Bremen und das Hamburger Bezirksamt Mitte hatten im Spätherbst nach monatelanger intensiver Prüfung ihre behördlichen Ermittlungen eingestellt, weil auch Gambias Ministerium die Identität Jattas bestätigt hatte.
+Die Staatsanwaltschaft Bremen und das Hamburger Bezirksamt Mitte hatten im Spätherbst nach monatelanger intensiver Prüfung ihre behördlichen Ermittlungen einstellt, weil auch Gambias Ministerium die Identität Jattas bestätigt hatte.